tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     !["The install agents button is highlighted that can be clicked to deploy the Microsoft Defender for Cloud agent to the unprotected VMs](images/installagents.png "Install agents")

 8. Refresh the **Workload protections** screen.
-At the top, you should see all of your resources in the subscription now fully covered.
+At the top, you should see all your resources in the subscription now fully covered.

     ![Workload protection shows Defender for Cloud coverage as 11 of 11 resources being fully protected.](images/fullprotectedresources.png "Fully covered workloads")